Opportunity or Dead-end?

 What are my Opportunity Choices?

-This is about the inability to experience even the isolated, singular opportunity.
+Often we miss an opportunity due to our inability to experience even the isolated, singular opportunity.
 If you find that opportunities come your way, yet you do not seem to be able to take advantage of them, look for your patterns of:

 - Types of Opportunities